lboeman/SolarArbiter.github.io/dashboard_documentation.md

 ### Create New Report
 {: .anchor}

-1. Use the 'Reports' link on the left sidebar to view the reports listing page.
+1. Use the **Reports** link on the left sidebar to view the reports listing page.
-    Click the 'Create new Report' link.
+    Click the **Create new Report** link.
     <img class="my-3" src="/images/reports.png"/>

 2. Enter the report name and a start and end for the period to analyze.
-    Add pairs of Observations and Forecasts to compare by clicking the 'Add Forecast, Observation pair' button.
+    Add pairs of Observations and Forecasts to compare by clicking the **Add Forecast, Observation pair** button.
 Check the boxes for metrics to calculate in the report.

      <img class="my-3" src="/images/report_form.png"/>

-    After clicking submit, you will be returned to the report listing page where you will see the newly created report with a status of 'pending'.
-The Arbiter will process the report and then set its status to 'complete'.
+    After clicking submit, you will be returned to the report listing page where you will see the newly created report with a status of **pending**.
+The Arbiter will process the report and then set its status to **complete**.
 You may then view the web version of the report.

 ## Permission/Role management